Setting up the Remove Branding add-on

-While the target in the text box on the right.
+Enter the target in the text box on the right.

-Then do the same with the second CNAME record in the second set of text boxes below.
+Then, do the same with the second CNAME record in the second set of text boxes below.

 For example you should add "tawk1._domainkey" rather than

-To customize the domain for these features you will need to enter the domain name you want to use then create a CNAME record in your domain manager.
+To customize the domain for these features you will need to enter the domain name you want to use.
+Then create a CNAME record in your domain manager.

 You'll find links to instructions for popular domain registrars at the bottom of the page.